ReactiveDesignPatterns/website/jekyll/index.md

 ## Praise

-Andy Hicks, on the book cover:
+Andy Hicks, from the book cover:

 > This book is so reactive, it belongs on the left-hand side of the periodic table!